JonathanBelanger/bliss/doc/blsvaxalphadif.md

 be achieved by use of register 30, the Alpha stack pointer.
-However, this is almost certain to cause a register conflict and prevent the generation of code; we recommend that all manipulation of the real SP take place in Alpha assember.
+However, this is almost certain to cause a register conflict and prevent the generation of code; we recommend that all manipulation of the real SP take place in Alpha assembler.

 ## PC